 During 2011, the EC remained more or less stable and ranged between EUR 1.2 billion and EUR 1.3 billion.
 In general, the effect of reduced portfolios was offset by increased volatility in the markets.

 Note 57 to the consolidated financial statements provides more information on capital management.
-Furthermore, the Pillar III report provides more details on regulatory capital and EC.
+Furthermore, the Pillar III report, published on NIBC's website, provides more details on regulatory capital and EC.

 Consolidated financial statements